How to Make Easy Hummingbird Food. Save money and make hummingbird nectar for your feeder. Just two simple ingredients, and it’s so easy to make.

 Related: Custom Vinyl Kitchen Labels

-The recipe calls for 1 part sugar to 4 parts water.
-To fill my feeder, I use 1/2 cup sugar to 2 cups of water.
+This recipe calls for 1/4 cup sugar to one cup of water.
+This is a ratio of 1 part sugar to 4 parts water.
+To fill my feeder, I use 1/2 cup of sugar to 2 cups of water.

-This allows me to fill my feeder plus have an extra amount for later in the week.
+This allows me to fill my feeder plus have an extra sugar water for later in the week.

-First, you will add your sugar and water into a small saucepan.
+First, you will add your sugar and water to a small saucepan.

 Heat the mixture on the stove until the sugar dissolves.
 This usually only takes a couple of minutes.

-Alternately you can boil the water first.
-Then add the sugar to the boiled water and stir until dissolved.
+Alternatively, you can boil the water first.
+Then add the sugar to the boiled water and stir it until it is dissolved.

-Allow the mixture to cool before you fill up your feeder.
+Allow the mixture to cool to room temperature before filling your feeder.

 Leftover hummingbird food can be stored in the refrigerator for up to two weeks.
 You want to clean out your hummingbird feeder each time you fill it with hot water and a bottle brush.

-Note: I have read recommendations to not use soap to clean your feeder.
-During hot weather, you may need to clean out your feeder and change the nectar daily, but at least every 3 to 4 days is recommended.
+Note: I have read recommendations against using dish soap to clean your feeder.
+During hot weather, you may need to clean out your feeder and change the nectar daily; however, changing it at least every 3 to 4 days is recommended.

 My Favorite Hummingbird Feeders

-I have found the glass feeders are typically easier to clean and last a lot longer than the ones that are made completely of plastic.
+I have found that glass feeders are typically easier to clean and last longer than those made entirely of plastic.

 Buy from Home Depot: Red Daisy Hummingbird Feeder